-Russ Rosen

 Yeah, yeah, yeah, yeah, yeah.
-So so just hey, I'm saying that the Okay, so yes, um, so first, first, here's how we do this.
-The classic one that comes up when Steven Thank you for saying it is, well, how do I know how do I know when they're going to be better?
-You don't

-give me your best estimate.
+So I'm saying that okay, so yes, um, so first, here's how we do this.
+The classic one that comes up, and Steven thank you for saying it is, well, how do I know?
+How do I know when they're going to be better?
+You don't.
+Give me your best estimate.
 So far, so good.
-Yep, what if they're gonna think that I'm trying to rip them off, they're gonna think it's all about the money.
-Don't rip them off and don't make it all about money, learn how to communicate with people go watch that webinar, and you'll see how to communicate with people.
+What if they're going think that I'm trying to rip them off, they're going to think it's all about the money.
+Don't rip them off and don't make it all about the money, learn how to communicate with people, go watch that webinar, and you'll see how to communicate with people.
 So they will not think that and I'll show you specific things to do.
-Yeah, we're gonna have time, I'll show you some specific phrasing you can do to really help them not have that issue.
-But the first thing we have to do is get clear about how would I come up with a plan?
+Yeah, we're going to have time, I'll show you some specific phrasing you can do to really help them not have that issue.
+But the first thing we have to do is get clear about, how would I come up with a plan?
 Right.
-And prior to that, you can start to see now why it was so important to go through the importance of certainly is because I need to clarify what I'm trying to accomplish.
+And prior to that, you can start to see now why it was so important to go through the importance of certainty, is because I need to clarify what I'm trying to accomplish.
 Right.
-So who am I what do I do?
+So who am I, what do I do?
 Am I just trying to get them out of pain?
 Well, that's really, really different than if I'm trying to get them as healthy as they could possibly be.
 Am I trying to correct nerve interference?
-Or subluxation?
+Or subluxations?
 Or lesions?
-And if so, how would I know how would I monitor that?
-Am I trying to clear up my atones and cranial nerves?
+And if so, how would I know, how would I monitor that?
+Am I trying to clear up myotones and cranial nerves?
 If so, how would I know?
 How would I monitor that?
-Am I trying to clear scans, X rays 50, in group test, all these are the things that I must have already thought through.
+Am I trying to clear scans, X rays, spit, pee and poop test, all these are the things that I must have already thought through.
 So I can look at them and tell them what to expect.
 And I monitor, and I'll show you how to do that in just a second.
 But so far, so good.
 Are you with me so far?

-Steven Bruce

-Yes, absolutely.